 - Xamarin / Microsoft 2014 → 2017 My big break.
 Got to work with incredible people across design, engineering, sales, and more.
 Started as a Product Designer, and within a year was PM’ing a new SaaS product doing $1M run rate.
 Acquired by Microsoft in 2016 for +$400M.

-I currently reside in Los Angeles after 8 great years living & working in San Francisco.
+I currently reside in Brooklyn after 8 great years living & working in San Francisco & 2 not-so-great years of Los Angeles (boo cars).
 I was raised in picturesque Evanston, Illinois and was fortunate enough to earn a Bachelors of Architecture from Cornell University.

 Beliefs & Ideas

 - I’m a staunch urbanist & believe dense housing solves many problems at once:

 - Reduces our collective footprint on the planet

 - Togetherness makes us more tolerant of out-groups — helps fulfill dream of America as a multi-ethnic democracy

 - Gets people walking and out of their cars

 - I do own one out of necessity of living in Los Angeles — I wish I could trade it in for a electric bike

 - Too many people spend way too much of their lives on highways & it makes us sad, angry, and anti-social